updated on 31 January 2023

 Don't forget to check for legal apprenticeship vacancies via LCN's apprenticeship board!

 Training to become a lawyer is expensive so it’s crucial that you’re confident that your leap of faith and change in career direction is exactly what you want.
-Before embarking on the change, it’s worth seeking out any legal work experience to identify whether such a career is for you.
+Before embarking on the change, it’s worth seeking out any legal work experience to identify whether a career as a solicitor is for you.

 Find out more about becoming a lawyer as a career changer in our Feature.
 And, for updates on the SQE, visit our dedicated hub.